 7. Click on the Authorize button

-8. You can check that the scopes were successfully registered by looking for the names next to the client ID you paste
+8. You can check that the scopes were successfully registered by looking for the names next to the client ID.

-Graph APIS require application permissions on groups, users and sites.
+Graph APIS requires application permissions on groups, users and sites.

 For CSOM access, the migration account must be SharePoint administrator.